 Warp Terminal

-For theming, I use the Base16 Material theme, which is a custom theme from Warp.
+Lately I've been using the "Cherry" theme, which is a custom theme from Warp.
 The font I use is Source Code Pro for Powerline.
 I also use several custom aliases and functions.

 -